 (Most educational — $$$)

 Why it’s great: This box set is a must-have for any baby’s bookshelf.
-Three board books, including First 100 Word, First 100 Animals and Numbers Colors Shapes, teach baby important words and concepts they’ll need to develop their language skills.
+Three board books, including First 100 Word, First 100 Animals, and Numbers Colors Shapes, teach babies important words and concepts they’ll need to develop their language skills.
 Featuring bright colors and photo illustrations, these books are praised by parents for being packed with fun and meaningful content.

 Keep in mind: These books don’t tell a story, they only have images matched with words.

 Good for: All babies as these books help little ones practice their early literacy skills.

 Why it’s great: This National Bestseller by Kevin Henkes has won countless awards, including the Caldecott Medal and the New York Times Best Illustrated Book.
 Available as a paperback, hardcover, or board book, this story follows an adventurous kitten as she searches for the big bowl of milk she sees in the sky.
 The graphic black and white illustrations and concise language are perfect for early readers, which is why this book has also been chosen as a Teacher’s Pick on Amazon.